 The Mardi Gras parade is the centrepiece of the Orlando event, and replicating it at Bedford would be a significant undertaking.
 The parade requires a dedicated route through the park, a fleet of elaborate floats, and a large cast of performers.
 However, if Bedford is designed with a parade route in mind — which is likely, given Universal's emphasis on spectacle — the infrastructure would already be in place.
 The floats themselves could be designed and built in the UK, potentially incorporating British artistic traditions and craftsmanship.

 The UK's thriving live music scene means there would be no shortage of talent willing to perform at a high-profile venue.
-For artists, a Universal Bedford concert offers exposure to a captive audience of thousands in a unique setting.
+For artists, a Universal UK concert offers exposure to a captive audience of thousands in a unique setting.
 For the park, it provides a different headliner every weekend, giving annual passholders a reason to return throughout the season.

 In Orlando, Mardi Gras fills the spring gap between the holiday season and summer, driving attendance during what would otherwise be a quieter period.
 Bedford would face the same seasonal challenge, with spring being a traditionally slow period for UK attractions due to unpredictable weather.
 A Mardi Gras event could be the perfect solution, giving guests a compelling reason to visit from February through April regardless of the forecast.